joealewine/blockchain-rhos/index.md

 -  If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on the OpenShift Container Platform, you can deploy the platform by using the steps in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 on the OpenShift Container Platform](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-deploy-ocp#deploy-ocp).

 - If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on another Kubernetes distribution, such as Rancher or {{site.data.keyword.cloud_notm}} Private, use the steps described in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 on Kubernetes](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-deploy-k8#deploy-k8).

+- If you are an experienced Hyperledger Fabric customer and prefer to only use the {{site.data.keyword.blockchainfull_notm}} images, see [Using the {{site.data.keyword.blockchainfull_notm}} images](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-images).
+Consult the Fabric documentation for further deployment, configuration, and management instructions.
+The rest of the steps in this topic do not apply when using the images.

 ## Step two: Grant console access to other users
 {: #get-started-console-ocp-step-four-add-console-admin}